Inductor

 -

-The Series resistance and Parallel conductance parameters represent small parasitic effects.
-Series resistance can be used to represent the ohmic resistance of a winding or the resistance caused by the skin effect.
-Some circuit modelling may require a small parallel conductance.
+The parameters Series resistance and Parallel conduction reflect small parasitic effects.
+Series resistance can be used to represent the ohmic resistance of the winding or the resistance caused by the skin effect.
+Modeling some circuits may require a small parallel conductivity.

-The + and - ports correspond to the positive and negative leads of the inductance coil, respectively.
-Current is positive if it flows from positive to negative and the voltage across the coil is equal to the potential difference across the positive and negative leads .
+Ports + and − correspond to the positive and negative terminals of the inductor, respectively.
+The current is positive if it flows from positive to negative, and the voltage on the coil is equal to the potential difference on the positive and negative terminals .

 Ports